 The other changes to the rule related to the safety responsibility and damage judgment laws relate to inconsistent use of terms and updating formulas to reflect the increased minimum mandatory insurance required in Wisconsin.
-Proposed amendments to s.
-Trans 100.08(1) are intended to eliminate inconsistent use of language in the amended paragraphs.
+Amendments to s.
+Trans 100.08(1) eliminate inconsistent use of language in the amended paragraphs.
 The paragraphs amended used alternatively the term "check" or the term "draft," when either a check or a draft is adequate in any of those instances and either is accepted by DMV.
 The amendments simply make it clear that either is acceptable in lieu of cash.